GoPro Inc. (GPRO) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for GoPro Inc. (GPRO) is $6.00, which is $1.7 above the current market price.
-The public float for GPRO is 113.34M and currently, short sellers hold a 5.89% of that float.
-On April 06, 2023, GPRO’s average trading volume was 1.52M shares.
+The average price point forecasted by analysts for GoPro Inc. (GPRO) is $6.00, which is $1.74 above the current market price.
+The public float for GPRO is 113.34M, and currently, short sellers hold a 5.89% ratio of that floaft.
+The average trading volume of GPRO on April 12, 2023 was 1.54M shares.

 GPRO’s Market Performance